Adepetu-Oluwasegun/Multi-service-app/README.md

 terraform plan
 terraform apply

-### this automatically setup your instances for
+this automatically setup your instances for sonaqube, jenkins, prometheus and grafana
-sonaqube
-jenkins
-prometheus
-grafana

 ### The architectural diagram below illustrates a DevSecOps CI/CD infrastructure on AWS, enhanced with observability using Prometheus and Grafana.
 Here's a breakdown of each component and their interaction: